SAIL Student Guide

 - Advertise events (both public and private)

-- Manage and contact membership
+- Manage their current membership roster

 - Conduct organization elections